Dr. Utz Kador LL.M.

 In his leisure time, he enjoys football and boxing as well as playing the guitar.

 Dr. Wilhelm Alexander Eger

-Wilhelm joined Kador & Partner in 2012 and he is practicing as a German patent agent since 2016.
+Wilhelm joined Kador & Partner in October 2012 and he has practiced as a German Patent Agent since March 2016.

-He studied chemistry at the Friedrich-Schiller University of Jena with main topics bioorganic and inorganic chemistry as well as quantum mechanical calculations.
-In his diploma thesis he investigated the reaction mechanism of the enzymatic core of carbonic anhydrase with methyl isothiocyanate und finished it in 2004.
-During his PhD at the chair of organic and macromolecular chemistry of the Friedrich-Schiller University of Jena his research focused on further investigation of reaction pathways of the enzymatic core of carbonic anhydrase with hetero cumulenes”.
+He studied chemistry at Friedrich-Schiller University in Jena, focusing on bioorganic and inorganic chemistry as well as quantum mechanical calculations.
+In his diploma thesis he investigated the reaction mechanism of the enzymatic core of carbonic anhydrase with methyl isothiocyanate, completing it in 2004.
+During his PhD studies at the chair of organic and macromolecular chemistry at Friedrich-Schiller University in Jena his research focused on further investigation of reaction pathways of the enzymatic core of carbonic anhydrase with heterocumulenes.

-In the year 2009, Wilhelm was engaged as a Postdoc at the University of Queensland in Brisbane/Australia.
+In 2009, Wilhelm had a postdoc position at the University of Queensland in Brisbane/Australia.
 During this time he studied metal complexes (zinc, silver) and their reaction mechanisms.
-2010 to 2012 he occupied another postdoc position at the Technical University of Munich, in which his research focused on silane chemistry, CO2 fixation as well as ionic liquids.
+From 2010 to 2012 he had another postdoc position at the Technical University of Munich, where his research focused on silane chemistry, CO2 fixation as well as ionic liquids.

 At Kador & Partner, Wilhelm focuses on granting, opposition and appeal procedures in the area of chemistry, particularly polymer chemistry, as well as in the area of computer implemented inventions.
 Wilhelm is fluent in German and English.

 Whenever his time allows, he is out mountaineering or skiing but he also enjoys spending time on new computer systems and car mechanics.